Master this introductory material on the balance sheet in the 2016 Level I CFA Program curriculum to breeze through tougher concepts later

 Solvency Ratios: Long-term Debt to Equity, Debt to Equity, Financial Leverage

 We’ll continue with the Statement of Cash Flows next week and then a week for financial statement analysis.
 Make sure you are scheduling enough study time to read through the curriculum, work practice problems and then review study notes.
-It’s only this repetitive system of studying that will allow you to commit the material to memory.
+It’s only this repetitive system of studying that will allow you to commit CFA study material to memory.

 ‘til next time, happy studying